Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 What are the key factors to getting a contractor mortgage?

 The type of contract in which you are working will be critical in dictating the type of contractor mortgage available.
-A lender will usually determine your the type of contract you are on through your taxable income and how this is paid.
-For example, if you are paid via a limited company you could be classed as employed, unless you own the requisite % of this company, and complete self assessment, determining you as self employed.
+A lender will usually determine the type of contract you are on through your taxable income and how this is paid.
+For example, if you are paid via a limited company you could be classed as employed unless you own the requisite % of this company, and complete a self-assessment, determining you as self-employed.

 You can get a mortgage when working under many types of contracts.